15 Small Studio Apartment Decorating Ideas That Feel Bigger

 • Five or six plants on a lit shelf create the same warm, living-wall quality

-• A small IKEA Milsbo cabinet with a grow strip works perfectly
+• A small IKEA Milsbo cabinet with a grow strip works perfectly for this

 • The aesthetic looks just as good with ten plants as it does with forty